15 real Black Friday Cyber Monday email campaign examples and results

 - Limited-edition bundle or collection: Create a sense of urgency by offering a limited-edition product bundle or collection around BFCM that will excite customers and raise your AOV—without negatively impacting your margins.

 - Free gift with purchase: Move some stock by giving it away for free.
-People love a free gift, sometimes even more than a discount code.
+People love a free gift, sometimes even more than a discount.

 - Contest: Run some numbers—if you can’t afford a discount, maybe you can afford less than that in the form of a prize value.